Neck and Arm Pain

 You can treat most neck pain at home with simple anti-inflammatory medicines.
 However, it is time to go to your doctor when those home remedies no longer give the relief they once did.

 Until then, be assured that 80% of neck pain resolves on its own just by diminishing your physical activity.
-Ice, heat, and anti-inflammatory medicines usually can reduce pain, but when that is no longer effective, it is time to go to Dr. Johans
+Ice, heat, and anti-inflammatory medicines usually can reduce pain, but when that is no longer effective, it is time to go to Dr. Johans.

 The time to seek a neurosurgical consultation is when the neck pain has become unbearable and your primary care physician has identified something of concern.
-While some insurance companies may require a referral from a primary care physician, it is not required to schedule a consultation with Dr. Johans.
+While some insurance companies may require a referral from a primary care physician, it is not always required to schedule a consultation with Dr. Johans.
 For example, cancer, tumor, or instability can cause the pain in your neck to rotate and radiate down your arm to such a degree that it is causing significant distress.

 It is essential to understand that when you are sent to a neurosurgeon for a consultation, it doesn't automatically mean that you will have an operation.
 Thanks to the effectiveness of at-home remedies, you usually won't have an operation.
 However, the red flags of weakness, numbness, cancer, tumor, trauma, and pain control issues call for more immediate surgery.